Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "secure_media_embed","unknown object",""
    "link_flair_text","string?","Post flair text."
    "can_mod_post","boolean",""
-   "score","integer","The number of upvotes (minus downvotes)."
+   "score","integer","The number of upvotes (minus downvotes).
+This attribute will work even if `hide_score` is `true`."
-   "approved_by","string?","The name of the redditor who approved this post.[needs checking]" "author_premium?","boolean","Whether or not the submitter has Reddit Premium.
+   "approved_by","string?","The name of the redditor who approved this post. `null` if not approved or the current user is not a moderator of the subreddit."
+   "author_premium?","boolean","Whether or not the submitter has Reddit Premium.

    This attribute is not available if the post was removed or deleted."